ATOMScience-org/AMPL/CONTRIBUTING.md

 ### Pull Request Process

-Every contribution, must be a pull request and must have adequate time for review by other committers.
+Every contribution must be a pull request and must have adequate time for review by other committers.

 A member of the AMPL team will review the pull request.
-The default path of every contribution should be to merge.
-The discussion, review, and merge process should be designed as corrections that move the contribution into the path to merge.
+The default path of every contribution should be to merge to the current dev branch, usually named as upcoming version tag, such as branch 1.6.0.
+The discussion, review, and merge process should be designed as corrections or improvements that move the contribution into the path to merge.
 Once there are no more corrections, (dissent) changes should merge without further process.

 ### Sign your work